renadh12/Scraping/README.md

 of a mixed bag, I'd like to give a shoutout to ScrapingHub for coming up with this website - http://quotes.toscrape.com/ designed specifically for scraping practices.
 This particular website contains 100 quotes by well-renowned people from around the globe.
 To sum up my Python script, each and every quote along with its author info is scraped from the aforementioned site and written to a CSV file.
 Afterwards, the script grabs a random quote from the CSV file and asks the user to guess the author of the quote.
 The user gets 4 attempts.
-For every failed guess, a hint is given to the user until all 4 attempts have been used up.
+For every failed guess, a hint is given until all 4 attempts have been used up.

 ### Getting Started